- International entries are welcome but stories must be written in English

 - Poems or other formats will not be considered

 - All work submitted must be the entrant’s own original writing, and should not have appeared in print or appear on a website (including blogs and social networking sites).
 Neither should it be submitted simultaneously to another competition

 - The story must be clearly typed in black with a ‘normal’ font and must be submitted in MS Word format

 - You must complete your details in your submission email.
-These details will not be seen by the judges and the emails will be deleted after the competition ends if you have indicated that you do not wish to receive information about next year’s competition
+These details will not be seen by the judges.
+Your email will be deleted after the competition ends if you have indicated that you do not wish to receive information about next year’s competition

 Data and Copyright